 Examples below show different ways the brand voice can bend, depending on audience and context, while still sounding consistent.

-The brand voice uses every opportunity to highlight the eureka moment.
+The brand voice uses every opportunity to highlight the moment of discovery.

 "Forecasting Flight: Ideas for Innovation in Aerospace"

 "Rolls-Royce Memorial Lecture Series: The Future of Flight"

 "This is a place where like minds meet.
 Where business ventures are born.
 Where tomorrow's leaders learn to lead.
 Krannert Weekend is your chance to see what it's all about."

 "1:23 p.m.: Professor Dave Bauer sets down his violin bow and sees the world in a new light.
 He's just discovered a new chemical compound to detect cancer."

 "Professor Dave Bauer's research in the field of biochemical engineering may have led to a new cancer detection analysis."

 The brand voice uses an active tone and simple language to convey immediacy.

 "Leaving a Legacy"